Retirement Living Hub

 6. Visit Senior Living Communities: If you consider specific senior housing, schedule tours and ask detailed questions about services, costs, and resident experiences.

 During your visits, pay attention to the small details.
 How friendly are the people?
 How easy is it to navigate the roads?
 Does the overall atmosphere feel welcoming and right for you?
-These subjective feelings are as important as the objective data.
+These subjective feelings are as important as the objective data, as Dorothy often reminded me.

 Senior woman carefully packing cherished items into a moving box at dusk.